BGameiro2000/LinuxDots/README.md

 8. My terminal configurations.
 [<img align="right" src="https://img.shields.io/badge/Terminal-urxvt + fish-blue.svg" />]()
 <br><br>
+9. My pacman.conf.
+<br><br>
-9. Any custom script that I may have.
+10. Any custom script that I may have.

 ## How is this repo organized?

 There are 4 directories in this repo:
 *   Arch-repo
-    *   Includes my custom pacman repository, the AUR packages that I use and an example of a PKGBUILD.
+    *   Includes my custom pacman repository, the AUR packages that I use, an example of a PKGBUILD and my pacman.conf.
 *   Configs
     *   Includes all the configurations for boot loaders, display servers, display managers, window managers and other applications.
 *   Media